 Freshmen and transfer students may also wish to read The Scholar's Guide to Binghamton University by Daniel Winegard.
 This is a general guide that will point you to resources that are available to you as well as different activities that can enrich your Binghamton University experience.

-If you wish to declare your major, please complete this form and bring it to one of the following advisors:
+If you wish to declare your major, please complete this form and bring it to an advisor during their office hours.

 Dr. Bane, Director of the Biochemistry Program